presales-repo/presales-standards/software-demo-checklist.md

 - [ ] REMINDERS IN LONG FLOWS: If it is a long work flow then constantly remind them what is the workflow
 - [ ] FLOW SUMMARY: Exit the workflow making sure they know what they just saw and why.
 Tell-Show-Tell
 - [ ] IS THIS LIFE CHANGING TEASE: If this workflow fulfilled the life changing tease described above, make sure they know that they just saw it
+- [ ] SPRINKLE BENEFITS: From the 3 Whys, constantly add reminders to those benefits described right before the first screen, in this workflow, and all 3 why benefits.
+Remember, they will not think about these, be obvious in telling them when to look for them
 - [ ] PAUSE BY QUESTIONS: Ask for questions after a workflow, not during.
 "Any questions" is good enough.
 Personal questions directed at their use-case are better if possible